4.9. named-checkzone --- Zone master file syntax checker

 -D

 Dump zone file in canonical format.
-This is always enabled for named-compilezone(1).

 -W <mode>